Build vs. Buy: Native Integrations

 OAuth and Token Expiry

-You will need to manage authentication in a multi-tenant environment for every integration, which is very complex especially when it comes to security and managing OAuth.
+You will need to manage authentication in a multi-tenant environment for every integration, which is very complex especially when it comes to security and dealing with OAuth (the standard that is anything but standard).
 For all integrations that require authentication via OAuth, your developers will have to build mechanisms to handle each 3rd party app's unique implementation of the token refresh policies.
 Just as one example - some refresh tokens never expire, some expire after a certain number of days, while others may expire every time they are used.

 As a result, you must account for the management of expired tokens (each with different sets of rules) and the re-authorization process to get new tokens before every API request it makes to the 3rd party APIs.
 Otherwise your integrations will be at risk of erroring out all the time which can have severe implications on your customers' operations.